CSE512-15S/a3-kollerz-caandrew/README.md

 What are the effects of party affiliation on senatorial endorsement?
 What are the effects of gender?
 Does whether or not senators served on the senate while Bill Clinton was president have an effect?
-Who is up for re-election during the next Presidentail term?
+Who is up for re-election during the next Presidental term?
 Who are these senators?
 What can we learn about them?

 By implementing a series of filters, we will allow our users to explore these questions with ease.